rvsmooth/fdroid-downloader/README.md

 A simple python script to download packages from fdroid or izzysoft for convenience

 ## Usage
-Make sure you got adb, wget installed and your device connected and allowed for ADB from your pc.
+- Make sure you got adb, wget installed and your device connected and allowed for ADB from your pc.
+- Put in your app lists in [app_list.json](https://raw.githubusercontent.com/rvsmooth/fdroid-downloader/refs/heads/main/app_list.json) and put the file in the same directory as of the script.
+And execute the executable.

 ### Step 1

 First add your packages to app_list.json.